-community, it has been around for over 100 years.
+Older housing stock: Even though Lakewood incorporated in 1996, as a community, it has been around for over 100 years.
 Lakewood is primarily a suburb of Tacoma.
-Much of the housing stock is older and likely needs substantial upgrades to improve energy conservation.

-Transportation: Residents have convenient access to transportation alternatives.
-Pierce Transit provides several bus routes connecting Lakewood to other parts of Pierce County.
+Much of the housing stock is older and likely needs substantial upgrades to improve energy conservation. several bus routes connecting Lakewood to other parts of Pierce County.
 Sound Transit provides regular bus transportation to Sea-Tac International Airport, in addition to a commuter rail station.
 Two transit stations and two park-and-rides are in the city.